carbon-language/carbon-lang/README.md

 -   The strategy of the Carbon Language and project.
 -   An open-source project structure, governance model, and evolution process.
--   Critical and foundational aspects of the language design informed by our experience with C++ and the most difficult challenges we anticipate.
+-   Critical and foundational aspects of the language design are informed by our experience with C++ and the most difficult challenges we anticipate.
 This includes designs for:
     -   Generics